Ordisoftware/Hebrew-Calendar/README.md

 - Add select day on click in the visual month view.
 - Add option to use single or double-click to select day.
+- Add option for days mouse tracking in the visual month view.
 - Add day context menu for in the visual month view.
 - Add celebration verses board.
 - Add `--celebrationverses` command-line option to show this board.